-No matter what you choose to do, you’re going to need a broker or an investment platform to make the trade.
-There are certain things to keep in mind while choosing the right investment platform, including:
+No matter what you choose to do, you’re going to need an investment platform, or an advisor to make the trade.
+There are certain things to keep in mind while choosing the right investment platform.
+Here are your three options.

 But again, this level of service comes at a price (although some services offer free perks like a portfolio review session).
 You’ll usually have to pay a flat fee, commission, and perhaps consultation fees and fees priced at the percentage of assets under management.
 So before you choose this route, it’s important to know exactly how much you’re paying for and whether it’s worth it for you, since fees can really eat into investment gains if you don’t plan carefully.

 |Feature||Robo-Advisors||Human Financial AdvisorsSelf-Directed/Online Broker||Self-Directed/Online Broker|

 |Fees||Typically below 0.5%.||Typically above 1%.||Low fees, normally per trade.
 Some offer commission-free trading.|

 |Human advice||Often comes with human advice and some access to a financial advisor.
 Some robo-advisors offer a full financial planning service for high net worth clients.||Offer a full financial plan and can provide advice on your specific situation.||No human advice.|